favonia/cloudflare-ddns/README.markdown

 <details>
 <summary>🐣 Parameters of new DNS records</summary>

+⚠️ The updater will preserve existing proxy and TTL settings until it has to create DNS records (or recreate deleted ones).
+Only when it creates DNS records, the following settings will apply.
+To change existing proxy and TTL settings now, you can go to your [Cloudflare Dashboard](https://dash.cloudflare.com) and change them directly.
+(If you think you have a use case where the updater should actively overwrite existing proxy and TTL settings in addition to the IP addresses, please [let me know](https://github.com/favonia/cloudflare-ddns/issues/new).
+It is not hard to implement optional overwriting.)

 | Name | Valid Values | Meaning | Required? | Default Value |
 | ---- | ------------ | ------- | --------- | ------------- |
 | `PROXIED` | Boolean values, such as `true`, `false`, `0` and `1`.
 See [strconv.ParseBool](https://pkg.go.dev/strconv#ParseBool).
 See below for experimental support of per-domain proxy settings. | Whether new DNS records should be proxied by Cloudflare | No | `false`